Zinggi/elm-2d-game/documentation.md

 You first have to load your textures.
 In case you pass a `Nothing` as a value for a texture, A gray rectangle will be displayed instead.

-For loading textures I suggest keeping a dictionary of textures and then use your textures by calling `Dict.get "textureId" model.textures` as this already returns a Maybe value , making it a perfect fit to pass for the texture parameter.
+For loading textures I suggest using the [game-resources library](http://package.elm-lang.org/packages/Zinggi/elm-game-resources/latest).

-**NOTE**: Texture dimensions have to be in a power of 2, e.g. 2^n x 2^m, like 4x16, 16x16, 512x256, etc.
+**NOTE**: Texture dimensions have to be in a power of 2, e.g. (2^n)x(2^m), like 4x16, 16x16, 512x256, etc.
 If you try to use a non power of two texture, WebGL will spit out a bunch of warnings and display a black rectangle.

 ```elm
 sprite : { o | texture : Maybe.Maybe WebGL.Texture, position : Game.Helpers.Float2, size : Game.Helpers.Float2 }